Direkt zum Inhalt springen

 No special requirements

-b) How does & the HAITI exercise promote the following diversity dimensions?
+b) How does the HAITI exercise promote & the following diversity dimensions?

-Prior subject experience & Prior knowledge
+Prior specialist experience & Prior knowledge

 Core competence independent work & Learning

 Independent work and learning is increased by using this method.
-With the help of assignments, students learn to work independently on a regular basis while being given the opportunity for exchange and questions.
+With the help of tasks, students learn to work independently on a regular basis and at the same time have the opportunity to exchange ideas and ask questions.
 The learning process is well structured and accompanied.
 This also supports the development of independent working skills.

-Academic & social integration
+Academic & Social integration

 Time & location restrictions